-- 1 pound boneless, skinless chicken thighs or breasts, sliced into strips
+- 1 pound boneless and skinless chicken thighs or breasts, sliced into strips

-- 2 cups stemmed and chopped fresh green beans
+- 2 cups green beans fresh, stemmed and chopped

 - 1/8 cup sesame seeds

-Return chicken to pan and add remaining teriyaki sauce.
+- Return chicken to pan and stir.
 Cook for one minute, until warmed.
 Remove from heat and sprinkle with toasted sesame seeds.
 Garnish with scallions or cilantro.

 Enjoyed the recipe?
 We’d love to hear from you!
 Let us know what you thought about this article or anything else on the site.